Rapeseed oil: Production process

 Canola oil is made at a processing facility by slightly heating and then crushing the seed.
 Almost all commercial canola oil is then extracted using hexane solvent, which is recovered at the end of processing.
 Finally, the canola oil is refined using water precipitation and organic acid to remove gums and free fatty acids, filtering to remove color, and deodorizing using steam distillation.
-Sometimes the oil is also bleached for a lighter color.The average density of canola oil is 0.92 g/ml.
+Sometimes the oil is also bleached for a lighter color.
+The average density of canola oil is 0.92 g/ml.

 Cold-pressed and expeller-pressed canola oil are also produced on a more limited basis.
 About 44% of a seed is oil, with the remainder as a canola meal used for animal feed.
 About 23 kg of canola seed makes 10 litre of canola oil.
 Canola oil is a key ingredient in many foods.
 Its reputation as a healthful oil has created high demand in markets around the world, and overall it is the third-most widely consumed vegetable oil, after soybean oil and palm oil.

 The oil has many non-food uses and, like soybean oil, is often used interchangeably with non-renewable petroleum-based oils in products, including industrial lubricants, biodiesel, candles, lipsticks, and newspaper inks.

 Canola vegetable oils certified as organic are required to be from non-GMO rapeseed.

 Nutrition and health

-Canola oil is considered safe for human consumption, and has a relatively low amount of saturated fat, a substantial amount of monounsaturated fat, with roughly a 2:1 mono- to polyunsaturated fats ratio.
+Nutritional content

+Canola oil is 100% fat, composed of 63% monounsaturated fat, 28% polyunsaturated fat, and 7% saturated fat (table).
+The ratio of linoleic acid (an omega-6 fatty acid) to alpha-linolenic acid (an omega-3 fatty acid) is 2:1 (table).
+A 100 g reference amount of canola oil provides 880 calories of food energy and is a rich source of vitamin E (117% of the Daily Value, DV) and vitamin K (59% DV) (table).

+Health research

+Reviews indicate that consumption of canola oil can reduce blood levels of cholesterol and low-density lipoprotein (LDL) – two risk factors for cardiovascular diseases – and may help reduce body weight.